joshuadeacon2005-code/CustomerPulseCRM/replit.md

 - **Components**: Professional design with subtle hover states and smooth transitions, utilizing Shadcn UI, Tailwind CSS, and Radix UI primitives.
 - **Information Flow**: Role-based navigation and data filtering ensure users only see relevant information.
 - **Dashboard Design**: Analytics and Admin dashboards provide comprehensive overviews with team structure visualization, performance metrics, and role-specific data.
-- **Navigation Structure**: Sidebar navigation organized as Home, Admin Dashboard (role-based), Customers, Analytics, Segments, Generate Sales Report, Sales Dashboard (at bottom).
+- **Navigation Structure**: Sidebar navigation organized as Home, Admin Dashboard (role-based), Customers, Analytics, Segments, Sales Dashboard (at bottom).
 To Do List section removed in favor of integrated calendar and action items on dashboard.
+Sales reports are generated via a button in the Sales Dashboard header.

 **Technical Implementations & Feature Specifications:**
 - **Authentication**: Passport-local strategy with scrypt password hashing and session management.